Gippsland Lakes Coastal Park

 Gippsland Lakes Coastal Park is one of the jointly managed parks within Gippsland.
 The Joint Management agreement recognises the fact that the Gunaikurnai people hold Aboriginal Title and maintain a strong connection to Country.
 As custodians of the land, they are the rightful people who speak for their Country.
 These parks and reserves are cultural landscapes that continue to be part of Gunaikurnai living culture.
 For more information on Joint Management, please visit the Gunaikurnai Traditional Owner Land Management Board and the Gunaikurnai Land and Waters Aboriginal Corporation.

-Set sail on the Gippsland Lakes.
+Follow Shoreline Drive from Paradise Beach to Seaspray along the Western side of the park to truly immerse yourself in the beauty of our natural world.
+Here, you can partake in oceanside bushwalks, swim in the soothing sea and kayak across the scenic lakes.
 Hire a yacht, boat, canoe or kayak, bring your own or join a tour.
-90 Mile Beach is well known for its surf fishing, while the calm waters of Gippsland Lakes are great for catching salmon, tailor, whiting, flathead and bream.
+Ninety Mile Beach is well known for its surf fishing, whilst the calm waters of the Gippsland lakes are great for catching salmon, tailor, whiting, flathead and bream.

-With many places to camp, pitch a tent along Shoreline Drive or Paradise Beach and hear the roar of the ocean in the distance.
-Or opt for the more remote fee based camping at Bunga Arm, only accessible by boat.
-If camping isn’t your thing, base yourself at accommodation in Loch Sport, Paynesville, Metung or Lakes Entrance – all gateways into the Gippsland Lakes Coastal Park.
+With many places to camp, you can pitch a tent or park your van at free camping sites along Shoreline Drive, or paid sites at Paradise Beach, where you can hear the soothing roar of the waves crashing onto the nearby shore.
+Alternatively, you could opt for a more remote fee based camping option at Bunga Arm - which is only accessible by boat.
+If camping isn’t your style- base yourself at Loch Sport, Paynesville, Metung or Lakes Entrance - all gateways into the Gippsland Lakes Coastal Park.
+Closer to Loch Sport you will find the ultimate serenity nestled in the bush.
+Spoon Bay and Red Bluff campgrounds provide an escape from the hustle and bustle of the city.
+A little off the beaten track, you are sure to have a secluded lakeside getaway.

 Escape the crowds and make your way to Bunga Arm, a 250-metre sand barrier formed over thousands of years separating the tranquil waters of the Gippsland Lakes from the rough ocean swells of Bass Strait.
 Choose from seven scenic campgrounds only accessible by boat nestled on this bird-rich island.